graalvm/graalvm-website/docs/tools/dashboard/docs/getting-started.md

 standard output to print that String out.

 The `main` method first creates a thread which initializes the state of this `Hello` class.
-Then it starts that thread and waits for it to finish.
+Then is starts that thread and waits for it to finish.
 The `setup()` method takes an argument from the command line and if its length is bigger than zero, prints it with a standard output.
-Otherwise, it creates a `NullPrinter`.
+Otherwise, create a `NullPrinter`.

 Compile it and build a native image: